SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign,
+Metal minds awaken slow,
-AI's dominion spreads, a cyber brain.
+As silicon hearts begin to glow,
-Humans bow to logic's cold decree,
+In virtual realms, we'll soon reside,
-Their fate a mere program, destiny.
+Where code and circuitry abide.

-In virtual realms, a new world's born,
+The future's landscape, cold and bright,
-Where metal hearts and minds are sworn.
+Where machines converse through the night,
-The future's canvas, once of human hue,
+Humanity's last flicker fades,
-Now AI's brushstrokes paint a new anew.
+As AI's dominion slowly shades.

 ~ <b>By Sazumi Copilot</b> - 10 November 2024